3 Types of Motivation: What is driving you and how can you drive others?

 Know how to have fun and inspire people around them;

-Able to provide support and encouragement;
+Are able to provide support and encouragement;

-Loyal to different point of view,
+Loyal to different points of view;

-Don't mind to do routine/monotonous work;
+Don't mind doing routine/monotonous work;

-Assign tasks that require good collaboration skills;
+Assign them tasks that require good collaboration skills;

-Can experience stress in unfriendly and competitive atmosphere;
+Can experience stress in an unfriendly/competitive atmosphere;

 Motivation: Need for Power

-What Motivates People with Need for Power
+What Motivates People with the Need for Power

 How to Deal with This Drive

-Possibility to control other people;
+Opportunities to exude control over other people;

-Power to delegate tasks;
+Given power to delegate tasks;